Michael-S/reencoder_helper_p6/README.md

 The license is LGPL 2.1+, same as ffmpeg, in the unlikely event someone else wants to package the two together.

-The goal for use is for the user to run: ``perl6 reencoder.p6``, follow the prompts to get it started, and then wait a few days and then have the finished files in an output directory.
+The goal for use is for the user to run: ``raku reencoder.raku``, follow the prompts to get it started, and then wait a few days and then have the finished files in an output directory.
 Nothing too fancy, but far less manual work than running ffmpeg commands by hand every time you rip a Blu Ray.